Updated on January 21, 2026 by Angelika Klein

 Centrally located in the old town

-A visit to Aachen Cathedral becomes much more profound if you know what you are looking at.
-Many central elements of the cathedral are not self-evident: The Karlsthron on the west gallery is not accessible without a guided tour, and you can only see the Charles shrine in the church from a distance.
-A guided tour brings you very close to these central elements of the cathedral.
-It also opens up perspectives that you can hardly see on your own and places what you see in its historical context.
+A visit to Aachen Cathedral gains considerable depth when you know what you are looking at.
+Many parts of the cathedral are not self-evident: Charlemagne's throne on the west gallery is not accessible without a guided tour, and Charlemagne's shrine in the nave can only be seen from a distance.
+A guided tour brings you up close to these central elements of the cathedral.
+It also opens up perspectives that are difficult to perceive on your own and places what you see in its historical context.

-This allows you to consciously perceive what others only glimpse.
-You are moving through a space that has been used, changed and interpreted over the centuries.
+In this way, you consciously perceive what others only see fleetingly.
+You are moving in a space that has been used, changed, and interpreted for centuries.

 Aachen Cathedral is the first in a series of articles about UNESCO World Heritage Sites in Germany.
-In the following articles, I will introduce you to other places that are particularly worth a second look.
 This series is for travelers who don't just want to tick off sights along the way, but also want to understand the background.

 Continue Reading

-In my comprehensive overview article on UNESCO World Heritage Sites in Germany you will find all the listed places at a glance - from Aachen Cathedral to lesser-known World Heritage Sites, which are also worthwhile destinations for a trip or excursion.
+In my comprehensive overview article on UNESCO World Heritage Sites in Germany you will find all the listed places at a glance - from Aachen Cathedral to lesser-known World Heritage Sites, that are equally worthwhile destinations for a trip or excursion.

 These posts might also be interesting for you: